greco-project/pvcompare/docs/model_assumptions.rst

 Model assumptions
 ~~~~~~~~~~~~~~~~~

-The energy system optimization is a linear optimization that minimizes the costs of the
+The energy system optimization implemented in *pvcompare* is a linear optimization that minimizes the costs of the
 energy system.
 Depending on the input parameters single components or all components of
 the energy system underlie an investment optimization.
 Certain constraints like a maximum
-installed capacity, a maximum amount of greenhouse gas / CO2 emissions or the requirement
+installed capacity, a maximum amount of greenhouse gas / CO₂ emissions or the requirement
 of forming a net zero energy (NZE) *community*, if applied, have to be met.
 Check out the `model equations <https://multi-vector-simulator.readthedocs.io/en/v0.5.5/Model_Equations.html#>`_
 and `model assumptions <https://multi-vector-simulator.readthedocs.io/en/v0.5.5/Model_Assumptions.html#>`_ of MVS for detailed information.